iontodirel/cpp_libraries/README.md

 There are a lot of libraries for C++ out there, there is even a larger number of C libraries, that can be used directly from C++.
 I think it's kind of sad that they all follow different styles and have different designs, and serve different purposes.
 Each trying to introduce the same concept, or thing again, and again, for different reasons, or reinventing the wheel, because it's missing from the standard library. **sai** tries to provide a comprehensive and rich set of libraries, for everyone.
-On the other side, Windows for examples provides a very large amount of APIs and features, C++ needs to tap into that in a modern and usable way.
+On the other side, Windows for example provides a very large amount of APIs and features, C++ needs to tap into that in a modern, usable and easy way.

 The name **sai** is a word play of the word "say", or "saying", which means we say, or express what we want to do, and the machine does it for us.